Click here to access the RISCA grant portal for individuals.

 Click here to see grants awarded in 2019.

 RISCA Folk Arts Fellowship (FAF) Guidelines – FY22 cycle 2 for October 1, 2021 Deadline

 Folk Arts Fellowships provide support to individual artists who demonstrate the highest level of skill and accomplishments in their craft.

 The folk arts are defined as those artistic practices which are community or family-based and express that community’s aesthetic heritage and tradition.
 The learning process is informal and is passed on from generation to generation by word of mouth, apprenticeship, and imitation.

+- One $5,000 Folk Arts Fellowship and one $1,000 Folk Arts Fellowship Merit Award will be granted each year.
 The Council reserves the right to increase or decrease either the amount or the number of awards granted in any given year.

 How to Apply

 - Applicants must submit a completed Folk Arts Apprenticeship application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship.

 - Required work samples as specified in the Support Material Requirements section of the application.